espressif/esp-dev-kits/esp32-s3-lcd-ev-board/examples/lvgl_demos/README.md

 # LVGL Demos Example

 An example used to run LVGL's demos on ESP32-S3-LCD-EV-Board.
 Internal demos include music player, widgets, stress and benchmark.
-What's more, printer and tuner are generated from [Squareline](https://squareline.io/).
+What's more, the printer and tuner are generated from [Squareline](https://squareline.io/).

 This example alse shows two methods to avoid tearing effect.
 It uses two frame buffers and semaphores based on LVGL **buffering modes**.
-For more information about this, please refer to official [LVGL buffering-mode](https://docs.lvgl.io/master/porting/display.html?#buffering-modes).
+For more information about this, please refer to official [documents](https://docs.lvgl.io/master/porting/display.html?#buffering-modes).
 The implementation principles of them are shown as follows:

 ## Full-refresh